Slow world, strong dollar slam Washington exports

 The decline was more noticeable than for the nation as a whole, where merchandise exports totaled $1.45 trillion vs. $1.5 trillion in 2015 (the December trade deficit was $44.3 billion).
 Even so, Washington likely kept its ranking as the nation’s third biggest exporter behind California and Texas.
 China, Japan and Canada were the state’s largest export destinations.

-Beyond the obvious slowdown in aerospace, the biggest headwinds Washington faced was the world economic slowdown — especially slower growth in China — and the strong dollar.
+Beyond the obvious slowdown in aerospace, the biggest headwinds Washington faced were the world economic slowdown — especially slower growth in China — and the strong dollar.
 An expensive dollar makes American exports less competitive and affordable.

 Most Read Stories